suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 ## Metadata Authentication {#aad}

-The Key ID, Full Track Name, Immutable Header Extensions, Group ID, and Object ID for a given MoQT Object are authenticated as part of secure object encryption.
+The Key ID, Full Track Name, Immutable Properties, Group ID, and Object ID for a given MoQT Object are authenticated as part of secure object encryption.
 This ensures, for example, that encrypted objects cannot be replayed across tracks.